lightlink-io/java/README.md

 # Main concepts
 LightLink is a server-side java framework to create data oriented REST/JSON services with a **MINIMUM** code.

 It runs in the JVM (Java Virtual Machine) on the application server.
 Allows to program REST services in JavaScript (executed by Nashorn JavaScript engine of JVM).
 Of course Java classes can be called from JavaScript if necesary.
-It's also common to integrate with frameworks like Spring, etc..
+It's also common to integrate lightlink with frameworks like Spring, etc..

 ### Streaming
 LightLink **STREAMS** data from the Database to WEB2.0 client, allowing the Web client to show the first page of resultset immediately, no need to wait for the whole resultSet to be loaded.